Tunable Luminescence From a Single Free-Base Porphyrin Molecule By Controlled Access to Optically Active States: Abstract

 \section{Abstract}

-Characterizing the electronic properties of single atoms, molecules, and nanostructures is the hallmark of scanning tunneling microscopy (STM).
-Recently, exploration of a complex manifold of nonequilibrium many-body electron configurations has been enabled by the development of STM electroluminescence methods (STML).
-STML provides access to optical properties of individual molecules through a cascade of relaxation processes between many-body states that obey energy conservation.
+Scanning tunneling microscopy-induced luminescence (STML) provides access to optical properties of individual molecules through a cascade of relaxation processes between many-body states.
 Insufficient charge attachment energies quench the relaxation cascade via optically excited states, causing even intrinsically bright molecules to remain dark in STML.
-Here, we leverage substrate work function control and tip-induced gating of the double barrier tunnel junction to induce an energy shift of the ionic transition state of a single free-base tetrabenzoporphyrin (\TBP) to gain access to optically excited states and bright exciton emission.
+Here, we leverage substrate work function control and tip-induced gating of the double barrier tunnel junction to induce an energy shift of the ionic transition state of a single free-base tetrabenzoporphyrin (\TBP) to control access to optically excited states and bright exciton emission.
 The experimental observations are validated by a rate equation and polaron model considering the relaxation energy of the NaCl decoupling layer upon charging of the molecule.